lynxgav/COVID19-schools/README.md

 ### Figures

 Figures for the manuscript were produced in the notebook SchoolAnalyses.nb.
 Figures can be found in the `figures` directory.
+Notebook JointPosteriorPlot.ipynb produces Figure S5 of the manuscript (posterior correlations between the parameters).

 ### Output